MicrosoftDocs/fabric-docs/docs/enterprise/plan-capacity.md

     * **SKU card** - Shows the current SKU you're using.
     * **Capacity CU card** - Shows the number of CUs you're using.

-5. [scale up](scale-capacity.md) your capacity so that it covers your utilization.
+5. [Scale up](scale-capacity.md) your capacity so that it covers your utilization.

 6. Review the [utilization](metrics-app-compute-page.md#utilization) visual to ensure that your usage is within the capacity limits.

-## Purchase considerations
+## Considerations

 Capacities are [priced hourly or monthly](https://azure.microsoft.com/pricing/details/microsoft-fabric/).